basler/pylon-ros-camera/README.md

 ### Actions to take when tests fail

 **`test_status_topic` fails**
 The driver did not publish its status topic within the timeout.
 Check that the driver started correctly and that the camera is accessible.
-Increase `camera_detection_timeout` if the network is slow:
+Increase `camera_detection_timeout` if the network is slow (by 30 for instance) with this command):
 ```bash
 ros2 launch pylon_ros2_camera_test run_tests.launch.py device_user_id:=<id> camera_detection_timeout:=30
 ```